Binary black holes gone MAD: Magnetically arrested minidisks around nonspinning black holes: Summary and Discussion

 Qualitatively, the key features we list above are smoking-gun evidence that our BBHs host MAMs.
 We note that our measured dimensionless horizon fluxes ($\phi_{\rm BH} \sim 30$) are lower than that typically found in single BH MADs ($\phi_{\rm BH}\sim 50-80$)~\cite{tchekhovskoy_mad_2011, mckinney_mad_2012, liska_large-scale_2020, begelman_what_2022, lalakos_jets_2024}.
 However, there is no universal value of the saturation value of $\phi_{\rm BH}$; the measured value depends on feedback mechanisms such as jet and flux tube ejection (see also Appendix A of~\cite{ressler_dual_2025})\footnote{Additionally, recent work suggests that the horizon flux value is both equation-of-state and BH spin dependent - lower $\Gamma$ values and lower spins both lead to lower horizon flux values; Personal communication with Lalakos et al.}.
 Furthermore, the accretion flow onto a BBH is very different than that onto a single BH.
 For example, the flow onto a BBH and its minidisks is modulated by the periodicity of the streams that are pulled from the inner edge of the CBD.
 This naturally regulates how much magnetic flux can reach and persist on the BH horizons.
 Moreover, the geometry of the minidisks around each BH tends to be somewhat eccentric -- it is unknown what effect this would have on the horizon flux value.
 Despite these key differences, our BBH exhibits the tell-tale features of MADs: magnetically driven eruptions, current sheets at the horizon, and saturation of magnetic flux on the horizon.

 Some caveats are in order: our simulations are resolution limited.
 While the resolution we adopt ($M/64$ at the highest refinement level) is typical for BBH accretion in full $3+1$ GRMHD~\cite{paschalidis_minidisk_2021, bright_minidisk_2023, manikantan_coincident_2025, manikantan_effects_2025, ennoggi_relativistic_2025}, simulations at higher resolutions demonstrate significant differences in the accretion flow at the horizon-scale.
 For example, low-resolution simulations of MADs onto single BHs tend form thicker current sheets and have a higher magnetic field reconnection rate~\cite{ripperda_black_2022}.
 However, the qualitative picture of MADs remains invariant with resolution.
 It is possible that limited resolution affects some quantitative features of our simulations.
+Additionally, we have only simulated an initially purely poloidal magnetic field geometry in this work, which, at least in the case of single BHs, is more conducive to forming MADs as the large-scale vertical flux is seeded in the CBD.
+However, recent studies in single BH accretion have shown that the MAD end-state can arise from a variety of initial magnetic field and gas density conditions~\cite{liska_large-scale_2020, begelman_what_2022,jacquemin-ide_magnetorotational_2024, lalakos_bridging_2022, gottlieb_black_2022, gottlieb_collapsar_2023, lalakos_jets_2024}.
+Therefore, we expect that MAMs in BBH accretion can arise from a variety of magnetic field initial conditions, but further simulations are necessary to establish this expectation.